RuPaulmark Channel

-"RuPaulmark Channel" is the fourth episode of the thirteenth season of RuPaul's Drag Race.
-Loni Love is a guest judge, and Jeffrey Bowyer-Chapman also makes a guest appearance.
-Symone is the winner of the episode's main challenge, and Kahmora Hall is eliminated from the competition.
+"RuPaulmark Channel" is the fourth episode of the thirteenth season of the American television series RuPaul's Drag Race.
+It originally aired on January 22, 2021.
+The episode's main challenge tasks contestants with acting in holiday movies.
+Loni Love is a guest judge and Jeffrey Bowyer-Chapman also makes a guest appearance.
+Symone is the winner of the main challenge.
+Kahmora Hall is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Denali to "100% Pure Love" by Crystal Waters.

 Episode

-Werk Room and main challenge

-For this episode's main challenge, the contestants overact in "RuPaulmark" holiday movies.
-Following are the titles and groups:
+Symone (pictured at RuPaul's DragCon LA in 2022) win's the episode's main challenge.